yodrew/yodrew.github.io/_pages/air.md

 They called it "house-in-house".
 In America, "room within a room".
 My brother had mentioned building a few music studios like this.
 The walls and ceilings of each structure don't touch.
 The inner room's floor "floats" on vibration-dampening springs or rubber blocks.

 Then I visited an anechoic chamber at the Petrof Piano Factory in Hradec Kralove.
 It was extreme soundproofing!
 It was a 6m concrete cube, resting on leaf springs inside another building, with a 1m gap between the two.

-One stepped over a gap between the two, as in a subway, through a 1.2m thick door.
-Cones of foam 1m long protruded from the ceiling, walls, door, and floor.
+To enter, I stepped over a gap, as in a subway, through a 120cm thick door.
+Foam cones 1m long protruded from the ceiling, walls, door, and floor.
 Suspended in the middle was a steel grill platform for a piano and engineer.
 With no measurable noise or echo inside, they could test a piano's sound with extreme precision.

 You have probably heard of these rooms.
-People claim to start going crazy.
+People claim to start going crazy in them.
 That is hype.
 The silence was heavenly.
-I would have happily stayed inside for a week.
+I could have stayed in there for a month.

 The engineer was kind enough to give me 10 minutes.
 Sigh.

 Anyway, the house-in-house technique is practical for silencing bedrooms for darkrooms.
-The gap between the houses must be at least 50mm all around.
-The floated floor is 12-19mm plywood on a frame, insulated and sheathed.
+The gap between the houses must be at least 50- all around.
+The floating floor is 12--19- plywood on a frame, insulated and sheathed.
 Walls and ceiling are also insulated frames with drywall on both sides.
 Dual pane windows, airtight door seals, and silenced ventilation complete the construction.

 ### machines